 All applicants require a minimum of grade C in GCSE mathematics and English.

 ABB (including Geography), or BBB (including Geography) with grade A in the Extended Project Qualification.

 32 points overall, 16 at higher level

 Please note that we cannot accept applicants from Greece on the basis of the Apolyterion alone; it must be supplemented by A levelsor an equivalent standard in other qualifications approved by the University.

 We welcome applications from mature students.
 If you will be over 21 at the start of your proposed degree programme, you are eligible for exemption from our normal entry requirements.
 However, you will be required to provide evidence of having completed recent serious and successful relevant study (eg Access, Return to Study, Open University foundation courses) and of your capacity to pursue the course.
-All students are required to have GCSE mathematics and English grade C (or equivalent).
+All students are required to have GCSE Mathematics and English grade C.